 • DEET concentrations higher than 30% are not more effective and the chemical (which is absorbed through the skin) in high amounts can be toxic.
 Follow the directions on the label.

-• Do not apply repellent to kids' hands.
-This prevents them from swallowing any if they put their hands in their mouth.
+• Do not apply repellent to kids' hands because they could swallow it if they put their hands in their mouth.
 It also can irritate eyes if they touch them.

 • Don't spray the repellent anywhere near the mouth.